psychemedia/island-storynotes/worsley/richard_easy.md

 the least doubt that it was not long before he endeavoured to imptove this permission.

-The captain 11 her down at ber kinswoma in great security, and,
+The captain 11 her down at her kinswoma in great security, and,

 alter aeg, a polite leave, retired.